Trees

 Tree Structure

-A tree is composed of nodes connected by edges, starting with a single root node at the top and branching out to child nodes below.
-This organization creates parent-child relationships and levels, with key elements including:
+A tree is made of nodes connected by edges.
+It starts with a single root node at the top and branches downward into child nodes.
+This creates parent-child relationships and levels.
+The main pieces of a tree are:

-5. Subtree: A small section of the tree that forms a tree within the larger tree
+5. Subtree: A section of the tree that itself forms a tree.

 Binary Tree

 A binary tree is a hierarchical data structure where each tree node can have up to two children: a left child and a right child.
-The two fundamental rules of binary trees are:
+There are two core rules:

 Binary Tree Rules